henryharan/entropy/README.md

     entropy -b 2 -v --shodan PSKINdQe1GyxGgecYz2191H2JoS9qvgD

-# Terms of use
+# Entropy exploit disclaimer

-    This tool is only for educational purposes only.
+    INFO: Usage of the Phonia Toolkit for attacking targets without prior mutual consent is illegal.
-    Use this tool wisely and never without permission.
+    It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
-    I am not responsible for anything you do with this tool.
+    Developers assume no liability and are not responsible for any misuse or damage caused by this program.

-# Entropy MIT license
+# Entropy exploit license

     MIT License